Overview: A/B Routing workflow module (Console)

 Below is the deep dive explanation for the interior area of the A/B Routing module.

-When a new workflow session is created in the workflow, Edify identifies how much historical data you want reviewed to determine how many future workflow sessions are routed down either path.
+When a new workflow session is created in the workflow, identifies how much historical data you want reviewed to determine how many future workflow sessions are routed down either path.
 This decision is based on the Time Period menu, which could be from the last day, week, or month leading up to when the workflow session was created.
 This means that the time period set here is based on time relative to the workflow session creation and isn’t based on a specific selection of calendar days.
 This is an especially important setting for workflows that do not run frequently.

 For example, if you have a workflow that is known to run once every three days, in order to create a large enough data pool to better analyze routing newly created sessions, set the Time Period menu to ‘Last 30 Days’ in addition to setting your Percentage Of Sessions because there’s more data to review in 30 days as opposed to the last 7 days.